-In 2022, we plan to:
+In 2023, we plan to:

-- · Further our engagement with stakeholders - · Enhance and expand data collection efforts - · Assess appropriate goals and targets - · Assist operating businesses with their individual ESG efforts
+- · Continue our engagement with stakeholders - · Refine and improve our data collection efforts - · Develop appropriate emission reduction targets - · Assist operating businesses with their individual ESG efforts

-For more information on Roper's approach to ESG and our programs, see our ESG Report available on our website.
+For more information on Roper's approach to ESG and our programs, see our ESG 2022 Update Report available on our website.
 The information contained on, or available through, our website is not incorporated by reference in this Proxy Statement.